MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 ### Temporary blocks

+### Temporary blocks

 Excessive use of the concurrency buffer will temporarily block its further use for the next 48 hours.
-Conditions which invoke this temporary block include:
+A temporary block is imposed when:

-- The concurrency buffer is used for over one hour in a single instance.
+- On two or more occasions within a 24-hour period, the concurrency buffer is used for more than one hour.
-- The concurrency buffer is used two or more times within a 24 hour period.

 ### Permanent blocks